Thousand Name City, Sagittarius

 A man with peppered grayed hair loomed in front of him.
 The man would’ve looked like a schoolteacher if it weren’t for the dead look in his eyes and the mud and blood caked to his military uniform.

 Olive recognized this man.
 He was Werner’s captain.
+The hauptmann.
 Captain Weingartner.
 The man’s lips were moving—

 “Werner, what’s going on?
 Why did you retreat?”